su-zhihao/x-power-x/README.md

 Curious about the visual representation of x to the power of x?
 Step into the captivating universe of complex number with complex exponentiation, where boundaries are pushed, and knowledge expands exponentially!

 This project aims to visualize the function $y = x^x$ in the complex plane and explain the math behind the generation.
 My approach to this problem is mostly inspired by [李永乐老师@tchliyongle](https://www.youtube.com/watch?v=6HYZWVYv0WY), a prominent science popularizer and educational video creator from China.
+During my research of the problem, I also stumbled across this amazing [post](https://mathematica.stackexchange.com/questions/10594/how-can-i-plot-the-complex-graph-of-xx-in-mathematica/10598#10598?newreg=5f48d5db821a4a2c9e145a78b423052d) on stackexchange.
+I hope this repository can capture the esscences of this problem and help other math enthusiasts from all levels to engage with it.

-## Mathematical Background
+## How it works

-TODO
+The function $y = x^x$, while simple in the real number domain, exhibits fascinating properties when extended to the complex plane.The key to understanding these properties lies in Euler's formula, the definition of complex exponentiation, and the multi-valued nature of complex functions.
+In the code, I use these concepts to define $y = x^x$ in the complex plane and explore its behavior for different integer values of k, which correspond to different "branches" of the multi-valued function.
+If you need a review or the concepts sound new, you can checkout my math explanation files where I explain the motivations and elaborate on each step that leads to the final result.

 ## Files